AadilF12/exploring-computer-science/README.md

-# Exploring Computer Science
+# Linkbot Code - Synchronized Check-In

-This branch includes the source code all of the notable projects of the course.
+This repo includes the source code for the Linkbot challenge Synchronized Check-In, from the Div C 2019 RoboPlay Competetion.

-This would include the Linkbot code, the complicated ProjectSTEM program, and the Choose-Your-Own-Adventure story program.